 - Successfully acting for the parents of a murdered child against the police after a high profile murder case;

-- Currently advising PCP Capital Partners LLP in relation to matters involving investment banking and financial advisory services
+- Advised PCP Capital Partners LLP in relation to matters involving investment banking and financial advisory services;

 - Currently acting for a leading hedge fund in relation to an international dispute worth some $2 billion;